Datavault-UK/automate-dv/CONTRIBUTING.md

 - Copy and paste `profiles.tpl.yml` to your local dbt profiles directory, (by default, a `.dbt` directory in your home/user directory)
 - Rename `profiles.tpl.yml` to `profiles.yml`.
 This file can be used as-is.

+[Read the dbt docs](https://docs.getdbt.com/dbt-cli/configure-your-profile) to learn more about `profiles.yml`

 #### db.tpl.env

-This file holds key-value pairs in YAML format.
-Each key is the key for an environment variable.
+This file holds key-value pairs.
+Each key will be the key for an environment variable.
 You will replace the empty quotes with your own credentials.

-**WARNING: `db.env` IS IN THE GIT IGNORES, BUT PLEASE TAKE CARE NOT TO COMMIT THIS FILE.**
+**WARNING: `db.env` IS IGNORED IN GIT, BUT PLEASE TAKE CARE NOT TO COMMIT THIS FILE ACCIDENTALLY.
+IN THE EVEN THIS HAPPENS, PLEASE CHANGE YOUR DATABASE CREDENTIALS IMMEDIATELY**

-- Copy and paste `db.tpl.yml` to your to the root of the `<project_root>/env/` directory.
+- Copy and paste `db.tpl.env` to your to the root of the `<project_root>/env/` directory.
-- Rename `db.tpl.yml` to `db.yml`.
+- Rename `db.tpl.env` to `db.env`.
-- Remove the sections for the platforms you are not developing.
+- Remove the sections for the platforms you are not developing for.
 For example, if you are developing only for snowflake, your file should resemble the following:

     ```yaml
     # Snowflake
-    SNOWFLAKE_DB_ACCOUNT: ""
-    SNOWFLAKE_DB_USER: ""
-    SNOWFLAKE_DB_PW: ""
-    SNOWFLAKE_DB_ROLE: ""
-    SNOWFLAKE_DB_DATABASE: ""
-    SNOWFLAKE_DB_WH: ""
-    SNOWFLAKE_DB_SCHEMA: ""
+    SNOWFLAKE_DB_ACCOUNT=""
+    SNOWFLAKE_DB_USER=""
+    SNOWFLAKE_DB_PW=""
+    SNOWFLAKE_DB_ROLE=""
+    SNOWFLAKE_DB_DATABASE=""
+    SNOWFLAKE_DB_WH=""
+    SNOWFLAKE_DB_SCHEMA=""
     ```

 - Next, Replace the empty quotes with your own credentials.